Montefiore Synagogue: Mausoleum

 Next to the synagogue is the tomb which is the final resting place of Sir Moses and Judith, Lady Montefiore.
-It is a replica of Rachel's Tomb on the road from Jerusalem to Bethlehem.
-During an 1841 visit to the Levant, Montefiore got permission from the Ottoman Empire to restore the tomb.

-Like Rachel's tomb, the Montefiore mausoleum is cube surmounted by a dome.
+Built as a replica of Rachel's Tomb on the road from Jerusalem to Bethlehem, the Montefiore mausoleum is cube surmounted by a dome.
 It has an open, arched porch.
 The interior has a stained glass skylight but no other decoration.
 The two graves are marked by identical chest tombs of Aberdeen marble.
 The graves face east, towards Jerusalem.
 The floor is made of Minton tile.
 The porch features ironwork grills in intricate Moorish patterns.

 Above the porch of the Mausoleum is the following inscription.
 It is taken from the last verse of the Hebrew hymn Adon Olam: "Within Thy hand I lay my soul / Both when I sleep and when I wake. / And with my soul my body too, / My Lord is with me, I shall not fear".

 Beyond the tomb there is a short, Roman pillar of Egyptian porphyry.
 The pillar was a gift from Mehmet Ali (1768-1849), khedive of Egypt, with whom Montefiore established friendly relations.
 It was placed there by Lady Montefiore to indicate where she wished to be buried.
 Lady Montefiore died in 1862.

+Montefiore was granted permission by the Ottoman Empire to restore Rachel's Tomb during an 1841 visit to the Levant.

 In August 1973, it was reported that the Israeli government had tried to have the remains of Sir Moses moved to Israel.